 At age nine, David was watching the 1976 Olympic Games and dreamed of becoming an Olympian.
 He began his journey as a bicycle motocross racer.
 Over the next four years he earned more than 100 trophies and toured Southern California on a bicycle motocross stunt/freestyle team.

-In 2012, he once again began competing internationally and has recently earned four Master World Track Championship titles and set three Master World Records.
-Today, David is a successful cycling coach and public speaker.
+Not long ago he once again began competing internationally and has earned four Master World Track Championship titles and set three Master world records between 2013-2015.
+Today, David is still competing and is a successful cycling coach and public speaker.